 If you need help with meal planning, you can use my favorite meal planning app here.

 Living a frugal life means you aren’t that person after Christmas, who says “Oh man I’m broke.”
 Instead, the holidays that you celebrate throughout the year are the same time every year.

 We know that Christmas and our kid’s birthdays come once a year, right?
 So budget for them.

 Keep your eye out for items throughout the year for holidays.
 Buy holiday items when they go on clearance for the next year.
 Always be prepared for these holidays coming up, and you won’t break the bank for Christmas every year.

 During this season of life, you may need to take a close look at your circle of friends.
 When you are trying to pay off debt and not spend money, it’s not so easy to get together at Starbucks with so and so even though you need a break from the baby.

 You don’t have to end any relationships.

 Just let them know you are serious about taking one step toward a greater victory.
-That victory is debt free living.
-They may not stay and hold your hand and that is ok.
+That victory is debt-free living.
+Of course, they may not stay and hold your hand, and that is ok.

-You need to do this.
-Be careful scrolling through social media if anything triggers you to want to just spend or to get you sidetracked thinking you can’t pull this off.
+It would be best if you did this.
+Be careful scrolling through social media if anything tri you to just spend or get you sidetracked thinking you can’t pull this off.